Ishikaagoyal/snapnotes/README.md

 ### 🤖 AI-Powered Notes Creation
 - **Ask Questions:** Users can ask questions about the uploaded PDF content directly in the text editor.
-- **Smart Answers:** ScribeAI employs advanced AI models to analyze the PDF context and provide accurate, insightful answers.
+- **Smart Answers:** snapnotes AI employs advanced AI models to analyze the PDF context and provide accurate, insightful answers.
 - **Save AI Notes:** Answers can be saved as notes for future reference.

 ### 📝 Advanced Text Editor